66 results found

 Claudiani S, Apperley JF, Parker EL, et al., 2021, Durable humoral responses after the second anti-SARS-CoV-2 vaccine dose in chronic myeloid leukaemia patients on tyrosine kinase inhibitors, BRITISH JOURNAL OF HAEMATOLOGY, Vol: 197, Pages: E1-E4, ISSN: 0007-1048

-Charania AS, Vergis N, Phillips R, et al., 2021, Multi-Arm Trial of Inflammatory Signal Inhibitors (MATIS) for Hospitalised Patients with Mild or Moderate COVID-19 Pneumonia: A Structured Summary of a Study Protocol for a Randomised Controlled Trial, Publisher: AMER SOC HEMATOLOGY, ISSN: 0006-4971
+Charania AS, Vergis N, Phillips R, et al., 2021, Multi-Arm Trial of Inflammatory Signal Inhibitors (MATIS) for hospitalised patients with mild or moderate Covid-19 pneumonia: a structured summary of a study protocol for a randomised controlled trial, 63rd ASH Annual Meeting and Exposition, Publisher: American Society of Hematology, Pages: 4200-4200, ISSN: 0006-4971

 Booth S, Curley HM, Varnai C, et al., 2021, Key findings from the UKCCMP cohort of 877 patients with haematological malignancy and COVID-19: disease control as an important factor relative to recent chemotherapy or anti-CD20 therapy, British Journal of Haematology, Vol: 196, Pages: 892-901, ISSN: 0007-1048